-When I first started this blog, I shared a post on how to clean a garbage disposal.
-The method is a great one, and works well for a “deeper clean”.
-However, sometimes we just need a little something to help freshen the disposal, and since I love creating “cleaning bombs”, I decided to create some specifically for my garbage disposal.
-(You can see my toilet bombs here and shower bombs here)
+Sometimes we need a little something to help freshen the garbage disposal, and since I love creating “cleaning bombs”, I decided to make some specifically for my garbage disposal.
+(You can see my toilet bombs here and shower bombs here.)

 - 40 Drops Lemon Essential Oil- Not sure where to buy essential oils?
 Check out this post.